 Predefined template variables

-WebStorm supports two predefined live template variables
+WebStorm supports the following predefined live template variables that cannot be modified:

 $END$indicates the position of the cursor after the template is expanded.
 For example, the template